Loss of pressure in the fuel system

 • 3.
 Remove the receiver.

 • 4.
 Loosen the clamps and disconnect the fuel supply hose 1 from the fuel line 3 of the engine.
-Disconnect fuel drain hose 4 from the pressure reducing valve.
+Disconnect the fuel drain hose 4 from the pressure reducing valve.

-5. Remove the injector from the engine fuel line.
-The injector is fixed in the hole in the fuel line only using an O-ring.
+5. IN Remove the injector from the engine fuel line.
+The injector is fixed in the fuel line hole only with the help of a sealing ring.

 Checking injectors